SkylineCommunications/dataminer-docs/connector-help/connector_help/Commscope_VUE_Splicer.md

 # Commscope VUE Splicer

-This SNMP driver allows the user to monitor the Commscope VUE Splicer device.
+This SNMP connector allows the user to monitor the Commscope VUE Splicer device.
 Its main feature is the composed alarm information coming from three different tables parsed into the Alarms and Alarm Variables tables.

 ## About